-133. During the Relevant Period, Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the Non-integration of Windows Information and/or the Alternative Non-integration of Windows Information.
+133. During the Relevant Period from 30 August 2017 (including from each day after that date), Boral was aware (within the meaning of r 19.12 of the ASX Listing Rules) of the

+Non-integration of Windows Information and/or the Alternative Non-integration of Windows Information.